pip-services/pip-services-docs/content/en/node/mqtt/queues/mqtt_message_queue.md

 #### peek
 Peeks a single incoming message from the queue without removing it.
-If there are no messages available in the queue it returns null.
+If there are no messages available in the queue, it returns null.

 > `public` peek(correlationId: string): Promise<[MessageEnvelope](../../../messaging/queues/message_envelope)>